For that very reason, we've gathered together our fertility team to share with you some helpful tips.

 "For 75% of women with PCOS, insulin resistance is a major factor to their hormonal problems.
 Because insulin resistance causes diabetes, a diet that is moderate in carbohydrates, encourages unprocessed foods, and limits sugar can encourage weight loss, enhance fertility, and reduce diabetes risk.
 Exercise is also essential for anyone with insulin resistance, as it’s the most natural way to normalize insulin & hormone levels."

 "Having an experienced IVF lab is important.
 Our lab has over a dozen embryologists with an average of 15 years of IVF experience.
 To have that knowledge in ‘one room’ is invaluable to patients.
-So is the advancements we're seeing with our pre-implantation genetic screening (PGS) test - which has revolutionized the IVF world and helps women who've experienced a failed cycle or miscarriage."
+So is the advancements we're seeing with our pre-implantation genetic screening (PGT-A) test - which has revolutionized the IVF world and helps women who've experienced a failed cycle or miscarriage."

 "Thinking about making an appointment to see a fertility doctor can feel overwhelming and stressful.
 If you've been trying to get pregnant with no success, however, the odds tell us you may not be able to conceive on your own.
 Seeking care from an expert will alleviate some of your stress by giving you a real sense of ‘progress.’
 And you may learn that you're able to conceive with less treatment than you expected."